Things to Look for in a Boarding School

-When looking for a boarding school the top 10 things to look for is the location, school size, academics, faculty and staff, dorms and campus facilities, weekend activities, whether it’s religious, military, single sex or coed, has a good athletic program, college placement, and if the tuition is affordable.
+When looking for a boarding school the top 10 things to look for is the location, school size, academics, faculty and staff, dorms and campus facilities, weekend activities, whether it’s religious, best boarding school in USA, single sex or coed, has a good athletic program, college placement, and if the tuition is affordable.

 Decide what type of weather you would like to live in.
 Do you prefer the warm tropical weather like Admiral Farragut Academy or do you want to experience the four seasons like our old location in Pine Beach, New Jersey?
 Do you want to attend a school near a large city or be tucked away in the country?
 Weather can affect your mood and it is very important to take this into consideration.
 Consider where you live now and what kind of climate you are considering.
 Visit several schools so that you can compare and get a better idea of what will make you happy.
 Most boarding schools have larger campuses than normal.
 Research the surrounding towns and cities to find out about more about the atmosphere of where you will be living.

 Consider the size of the boarding school.
 Do you want to attend a small school where you will know everyone’s name or a large school?
 Think about what type of students attend this boarding school.
 Is this school primarily a boarding school or are there day students too?
 Having a day student component allows boarding students to go home on the weekends with local families.
 Most schools have a percentage of international students.
 Ask about what countries and states are represented.
 Ask to visit for a day so that you can meet the students and see if it feels like home.